Thank you for your service. We welcome veterans to USATS!

-Once you commence training, U.S. Aviation Training Solutions Inc. will file an enrollment certification with VA so that your award for benefits may be established.
-At the end of each month, we will submit a monthly certification of flight training that will generate the GI Bill payments to you or U.S. Aviation Training Solutions Inc., depending upon under which GI Bill you are eligible.
+Once you commence training we will file an enrollment certification with VA so that your award for benefits may be established.
+At the end of each month, we will submit a monthly certification of flight training that will generate the GI Bill payments to you or USATS, depending on which GI Bill you are eligible for.

-Questions: For further information, please again consult the GI Bill website or contact our certifying official for VA programs listed below:
+For further information, please consult the GI Bill website or contact our certifying official for VA programs listed below:

 Student Services Assistant